Patronage, Our Manual

 Educate Together has a clear set of policies and procedures relating to its legal responsibilities as patron.
 These are set out in its Patronage Manual.
 This document also details the concept of a patron, its legal; basis and its role and responsibilities.

-Educate Together's published its Patronage Manual in 2009.
+Educate Together published a revised Patronage Manual in 2015.
 It is available to download here along with supporting resources below.
 This manual is set out in three sections.
 The first section defines the concept of a patron, explains the legal basis for its duties and sets out its role and responsibilities.

 The second section sets out the policies and procedures that Educate Together implements in discharging its duty as a Patron of national schools.